Kyle18-hub/Incident-Handlers-Journal/README.md

 1. **Importance of Proactive Threat Detection:** The incident was identified by a SIEM alert due to unusual traffic patterns.
 This emphasizes the value of network monitoring tools.
 2. **User Education:** The initial point of failure was a phishing email, underlining the importance of regular training and awareness for all employees.
 3. **Quick Containment:** Blocking the IP quickly prevented further data exfiltration, demonstrating the effectiveness of prompt response actions.

+*please note that this was a fictional incident